Reeceeboii/WikiIRC-Bot/README.md

 # WikiIRC-Bot
+### This was developed as part of a university module: IN2011 Computer Networks
-An IRC bot with fun MediaWiki API integrations
+WikiIRC-Bot is an IRC bot with fun MediaWiki API integrations.